jmfe2/data-portfolio/notebooks/02_supermarket_sales/README.md

 This project demonstrates a complete ETL (Extract, Transform, Load) pipeline using a real-world dataset of supermarket transactions.
 The goal is to extract sales data from a CSV file, transform and clean it using Python, and load it into a PostgreSQL database.
 We then validate the inserted data and prepare it for visualization in Power BI or other BI tools.

 ---

 ## 🚀 Highlights

 - End-to-end ETL pipeline in Python
 - Data validation with SQLAlchemy
 - Clean export to CSV
 - Interactive dashboard built with Power BI
 - Version control and modular project structure

 ---

-### 🔍 Insights:
+### 🔍 Insights

 - Sales are relatively evenly distributed among the three cities: Yangon (33.8%), Mandalay (33.1%), and Naypyitaw (33.1%), with no dominant location.
 - Women generate a 5.3% higher average ticket than men (Female: \$322.99 vs. Male: \$306.63).
 - The most sold product line by quantity is **Electronic Accessories**, accounting for 19.2% of all units sold.
 - 61% of all sales occur between the 10th and 20th of each month, indicating a mid-month purchase pattern.

 ---